 If you think you’ve seen it all in terms of majesty; splendor and total extravagance, then you well and truly need to visit Dolmabace Palace in Istanbul.
 As will all other attractions in Turkey, a visit to this palace can be included in any one of our Egypt and Turkey Tours.

 There are many beautiful palaces in the world, and no doubt there are several that are even more dazzling than the Dolmabace Palace.
 Unfortunately however, not all palaces are open to the public.
-Even those that are open tend to have certain restrictions in place, and you find you can only see certain areas.
+Even those that are open tend to have certain restrictions in place, and you find that you can only see certain areas.

 Even the Dolmabace Palace in Istanbul has rules.
 In this case, visitors are only admitted if they’re accompanied by a guide.
 In other words, the only way for you to see the inside of this spectacular palace is by means of a guided tour.

 The fact of the matter is however, you will actually be glad you had a guide with you because local guides are incredibly knowledgeable regarding the palace and its history.
 Dolmabace Palace is without question one top Turkey tourist attractions, and one which every visitor should try to see during their stay.

 A Brief History Of Dolmabace Palace In Istanbul